 Things to do: At High Park Zoo you can visit sheep, bison, capybara, emu, llama, mouflon sheep, peacocks, reindeer, cattle and yaks!
 High Park Zoo is FREE to the public, although donations are appreciated.
 Donation boxes are located throughout the Zoo.

 There is a one-way loop in place and you can only enter via the north gate (near the Grenadier Restaurant).
-Please note that COVID opening hours of 11am – 7pm will be in effect.

 Located: High Park Zoo is located on Deer Pen Road within High Park in Toronto, Ontario, Canada.
 High Park is located at 1873 Bloor St W, Toronto, ON M6R 2Z3.